-Tendinitis that is unattended may cause a rupture of the joints.
-Tendinitis may result in subluxations.
-The inflammation may cause damage to the ligaments.
+Tendinitis that is unattended may cause a rupture of the tendons.
+Perineal tendonitis may result in subluxations.
+The inflammation is chronic and may cause damage to the ligaments around the tendons.

+Ice.
+Anti-inflammatory diet and medication.
 Rest from jumping or running activities.
-Ice.
-Anti-inflammatory medication.

-Stretching of the calf muscles and a slow reintroduction into action is essential for rehabilitation.
-During the recovery period, it’s important to recognize and fix.
+Stretching of the calf muscles and a slow start to activity are essential for rehabilitation.
+During the recovery period, it’s important to correct and identify any faith or foot abnormalities.
+It could contribute to the problem.
 Prevention of the condition requires powerful muscles of the leg to support the ankle and the foot.

-With good therapy, tendinitis will usually heal with no effects.
-In rare instances, the tendinitis might require surgical intervention to alleviate the pressure and may not respond to therapy.
-Orthotics to support the arch could be required sometimes.
+With proper therapy, tendinitis will usually heal well with no effects.
+In some cases, the tendinitis might require surgery to alleviate the pressure causing the inflammation.
+In some cases, orthotics to support the arch could be required.